Athabasca Basin · Saskatchewan

 @ 0.71% U₃O₈

 The Don Lake – Smitty claim block covers 4,055 contiguous hectares located approximately 3.5–4 km from Uranium City, combining two historically significant areas with an additional 2,649 ha of new claims.
 The Don Lake Area is characterized by significant cross-faulting — notably the Boom Lake and Black Bay faults — with pitchblende mineralization hosted in fractures and veins across three distinct drill zones (A, B, C).
 Adjacent to the west, the Smitty Area features a 3 km contact along the Smitty fault with Beaverlodge-type uranium in granite; in 1954, the Smitty Mine became Canada's first privately owned uranium producer, operating from 1950 to 1959 with mineralized material processed at the nearby Eldorado mill.
+The claim block also hosts the past-producing Beta Gamma mine and two historically bulk-sampled mineralized zones.
+Initial 2025 VTEM Plus geophysics outlined a pronounced conductivity high at Don Lake associated with the Zone A, Zone B, and Hawker Trench occurrences, while the historic Smitty mine sits on an EM conductor high; modelling by Condor Consulting is nearing completion ahead of 2026 fieldwork and Q3/Q4 2026 drill targeting.

 Property Highlights